act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 ## Accessibility Support

-When a required owned element is not an immediate child, but rather a nested descendant, certain AT have issues recognizing the owned element.
+When a required owned element is not a child, but rather a descendant, certain AT have issues recognizing the owned element.

 ## Background